Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems: Discussion

 Applied to a pair $\left(u_{0},0\right)$, the nonexistence result reduces to a well-known property of the KPP equation satisfied by $u$ in isolation: all solutions spread at least at speed $2$.

 In view of \figref{Set_of_speeds}, it is tempting to refer to the pair of speeds

-as a \textquotedblleft minimal pair\textquotedblright .
+as a \textquotedblleft minimal pair\textquotedblright{} and to the corresponding terrace as a \textquotedblleft minimal terrace\textquotedblright.
 But in our opinion, such a terminology would be misleading.
 Indeed, a very natural conjecture in view of the KPP literature is that the propagating terraces attract initial data with appropriate exponential decays ($\lambda_{v}\left(c_{1}\right)$ for $v_{0}$ and $\Lambda\left(c_{2},c_{1}\right)$ for $u_{0}$).
-Assume this conjecture is true indeed, assume $2<2\sqrt{rd}<f\left(c_{LLW}\right)$ and fix a compactly supported or Heavyside-like $u_{0}$.
-Then decreasing the decay of $v_{0}$ will accelerate the invasion of $v$ but decelerate that of $u$ (with the obvious convention that a compactly supported $v_{0}$ has an infinite decay).
+Assume this conjecture is true indeed, assume $2<2\sqrt{rd}<f\left(c_{\textup{LLW}}\right)$ and fix a compactly supported or Heavyside-like $u_{0}$.
+Then decreasing the decay of $v_{0}$ will increase the speed of $v$ but decrease that of $u$ (with the obvious convention that a compactly supported $v_{0}$ has an infinite decay).

 More generally, this paper presents several results that are complementary to that of Lewis, Li and Weinberger, with several surprising consequences.
-It shows that $c_{LLW}$ is not always the relevant speed when predicting the speed of the invasion of $u$ in the territory of $v$.
+It shows that $c_{\textup{LLW}}$ is not always the relevant speed when predicting the speed of the invasion of $u$ in the territory of $v$.
 The initial spatial distribution of $v$ has to be taken into account and in particular, it can be inappropriate to approximate a very large territory by an unbounded territory.
-Also, even if $c_{LLW}$ is linearly determined and therefore only depends on $a$, the speed of $u$ might still depend on $rd$.
+Also, even if $c_{\textup{LLW}}$ is linearly determined and therefore only depends on $a$, the speed of $u$ might still depend on $rd$.